ARZF/NFT-marketplace/README.md

 - If you see `ModuleNotFoundError: No module named 'encodings'`, double-check that the Docker builder is selected.
 That error shows up when Railway tries to boot a partial Python runtime instead of the container defined here.
 - Use `railway logs` to tail output.
 The FastAPI server binds to the injected `PORT`.

-## Deploying to Vercel

-1. Install the Vercel CLI and run `vercel login`.
-2. From the repo root run `vercel` (for a preview) or `vercel --prod`.
-3. During the first deploy, set the environment variables mentioned above when prompted or via the dashboard.

-Static assets (like `index.html`) are served directly by Vercel.
-Requests to `/api/listings` are handled by `api/listings.py`, which reuses the same indexer logic.
-The provided `vercel.json` pins Python runtimes to 3.11.

 ## Wallet & Chain Interaction